sigfox/hackathon-usine-digitale/README.md

 ##Hello world

-Simply copy the [./atmelhelloworld/atmelhelloworld.ino](Hello World sample sketch) in this repository.
+Simply copy the [Hello World sample sketch](./atmelhelloworld/atmelhelloworld.ino) in this repository.

 Provided with this sample, you have two Arduino librairies :